 In the beginning, I recommend you buying the Istanbul Kart – a kind of universal city card.
 The best moment to buy is right after your arrival.
 At the Atatürk airport, in front of the entrance to the metro station, there are ticket machines where you can buy this card.
 The card costs 10 TL (about 1,5 USD) and it is a non-refundable fee.
 After buying the card, you must charge it, because it is a prepaid card.
 To be able to use it – first, you need to top up your account on the card.

 Card charging machines stand on almost every subway station.
-They are also available on every tram stop.
+They are also available at every tram stop.
 That means this option is very convenient for regular use.
-Going through the gate in the subway or at the tram stop, the card reader will show us available limit on our account, so we will know when it should be topped up.
+Going through the gate in the subway or at the tram stop, the card reader will show us the available limit on our account, so we will know when it should be topped up.
 The charging machines accept only banknotes with banknotes of 5, 10 and 20 TL.

 It is also worth noting that several (up to 5) people can ride simultaneously using only one Istanbul card.
 The cardholder must stand at the gate and just open it to other people travelling with him.
 While exiting the tram/ metro – card is not needed, as gates are opening automatically.
 It is, therefore, an ideal form for couples travelling together or families with children.
 The card is the size of a standard credit card, so it is convenient to carry it in your wallet.

-Since a long time, boats are crossing waters of the Bosphorus.
+For a long time, boats are crossing the waters of the Bosphorus.
 It may be hard to believe, but until 1973 (when the first bridge was built on the Bosphorus), it was the only possible means of transport between the European and Asian parts of the city.
 Today, despite three bridges and a subway passing under the water- ships are still a very popular means of urban transport.
 It is used not only by residents of the city but also by tourists who travel by boat on the Bosphorus as an attraction itself.